mathemandy/ul1/README.md

 - It shows data based on statistic - EMPTY , LOADING , OFFLINE,  LOADING_WIH_DATA and FAILED
 - the appropriate Ui is shown depending on the state of the data.
 - Navigation Component is used to open the next Screen  - Lessons and the object is passed as a bundle.
+- Two Recyclerviews were used in this  Screen.
+- ##NB:
+  The Icon field was also used here for the images which seemed different from what was on the design.

 #### Feature/home/Lessons
 - This is a Dynamic Feature Module that holds only a fragment (SubjectFragment).